 Astronomical Instrumentation.
 The group is involved in the construction of high-resolution imaging systems used with large telescopes at major observatories, and in novel, prototype high-resolution imaging systems used on campus.

 Speckle Imaging Surveys of Low-Mass Stars and Exoplanet Hosts.
-Two NSF grants have funded our observational program, in collaboration with the RECONS Institute and Lowell Observatory.
-These projects are systematic high-resolution imaging surveys of K and M dwarf stars, that is, those less massive than the Sun.
-We also team with researchers at NASA's Ames Research Center to provide high-resolution images of exoplanet host stars, in support of the K2 and TESS satellite missions.
-Our work involves observing at the WIYN Telescope, Lowell Observatory's Discovery Channel Telescope, and both Gemini telescopes.
-The work will result in a volume-limited sample of stars for which the binary and multiple-star statistics are well-known, which will inform theories of star and planet formation.
+In collaboration with the RECONS Institute, Lowell Observatory, the University of Virginia, and Bridgewater State University, our group is involved with systematic high-resolution imaging surveys of K and M dwarf stars, that is, those less massive than the Sun.
+The work involves observing at the Apache Point Observatory 3.5-m Telescope, Lowell Observatory's Discovery Telescope, and both Gemini telescopes.
+The work will result in a volume-complete sample of stars for which the binary and multiple-star statistics are well-known, which will inform theories of star and planet formation.

 Further astronomy activities on campus are conducted in the Earth Science Department.